arkency/posts/posts/2024-05-29-how-to-use-hotwire-turbo-streams-effectively.md

 It may not be true for all pages in in our applications, but functionality tends to pile up and grow.
 Little features get added here and there.
 It turns out that for this one particular page, it is important to include it.
-Live goes on, and we wake up with the page loading a lot of data and taking a lot of tons of data and takes a long time to render.
+Live goes on, and we wake up with the page loading a lot of data and taking a lot of time to render.

 Then, when the redirect happens after a successful operation that should be quick and short, the server has to perform all the queries and retrieve all the data that would be needed to